derek-baker/group3/recycle_gan/README.group3.md

 alias tlist="tmux ls"
 alias tlast="tmux a"
 tnew() {
     tmux new -s $1
 }

 tlink() {
     tmux a -t $1
 }
 tkill() {
     tmux kill-session -t $1
 }

+# To create a new window in the current session, press Ctrl+B, and then C.

+# To hop between windows, press Ctrl+B, and then one of the followings keys:
+#     N: Display the next window.
+#     P: Display the previous window.
+#     0 to 9: Display a window numbered 0 to 9.
+# You can also choose a window from a list.
+If you press Ctrl+B, and then W, a list of windows appears.

+# Detaching Sessions
+# If you press Ctrl+B, and then D, you will detach the session.
+It will continue to run in the background, but you won’t be able to see or interact with it.

+# Attaching Sessions
+# tmux attach-session -t geek-1
 ```